BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Transit-Oriented-Communities/readme.md

 # Transit Oriented Communities

 The Transit Oriented Communities (TOC) policy aims to increase residential and commercial densities in eligible Transit-Rich Areas (TRAs), prioritizing affordable housing and commercial development in areas near regional transit hubs served by multiple transit providers.
-The goal of this analysis is to assess the baseline zoning for residential and office/commercial within Priority Development Areas (PDAs) and Transit Rich Areas (TRAs) within 1/2 mile of existing or planned fixed-guideway transit facilities.
+The primary goal of this project is identify areas where the TOC policy applies.
+The secondary goal is to assess the baseline zoning for residential and office/commercial within Priority Development Areas (PDAs) and Transit Rich Areas (TRAs) within 1/2 mile of existing or planned fixed-guideway transit facilities.

 ## Project Management